 Start with 20 quality posts per month and scale up if you see that a fuller schedule comes with more benefits.
 As it turns out, if you post once a day for four weeks and skip the weekends, you’ll hit 20 posts on the dot — perfect.

-Ultimately, it’ll be great to study similar Company Pages, learn what’s working well for them, and experiment those ideas on your own Company Page.
-A good starting point is to look for Company Pages that have a similar follower size as you but a higher follower growth or average engagement (i.e. dividing social engagement by the number of updates).
+Ultimately, it’ll be great to study similar Company Pages, learn what’s working well for them, and experiment with those ideas on your own Company Page.
+A good starting point is to look for Company Pages that have a similar follower size as you but a higher follower growth or average engagement (i.e., dividing social engagement by the number of updates).

-8. Help your colleagues help you
+9. Help your colleagues help you

 Encourage them to engage with your posts

-Engagement on your posts will help spread your posts to more LinkedIn users, and it turns out that your colleagues could be the greatest asset to building this engagement.
+Engagement on your posts will help spread your posts to more LinkedIn users, and it turns out your colleagues could be the greatest asset to building this engagement.

 LinkedIn previously found that employees are 70 percent more likely to click, share, and comment on an update than a typical LinkedIn user.